koka-lang/koka/doc/spec/tour.kk.md

 #### Boxing

 To support generic polymorphism, sometimes value types are _boxed_.
-For example, a list is polymorpic in its elements.
+For example, a list is polymorphic in its elements.
 That means that if we construct a list of tuples, like `[(1,True)]`, that the element `(1,2)` will be boxed and heap allocated -- essentially the compiler transforms this expression into `[Box((1,True)]` internally.